Bam4d/bam4d.github.io/src/posts/markdown/react-markdown-mathjax.md

 ## Modifying the Markdown Component to allow inline MathJax formulas

 First things first, mathjax is not very react friendly.
 So there's going to be some nasty looking hackiness that is going to be a bit cringey.
 I tried to use the mathjax npm module but i could not for the life of me work out how to actually get it to work as part of a react app.
-Depending on its configuration, Mathjax will try to download other dependencies from the same host location.
-Which when bundled built with `create-react-app` are not where MathJax.js thinks they should be.
+Depending on its configuration, Mathjax will try to download other dependencies from the same host location, which, when bundled built with `create-react-app`, are not where MathJax.js thinks they should be.
 It just doesn't appear to work.
 I could not get it to work, and neither could [this guy](https://groups.google.com/forum/#!topic/mathjax-users/FN4Z1VV0ffg)

 It doesn't seem that many people have tried to achieve a markdown-mathjax-react app.
 Or at least there is not a lot of information out there to do it. (until now!)